Dr. Jake Diaz

 Dr. Holmes-Sullivan is a licensed clinical psychologist and maintained a clinical practice for 23 years.
-She consults on issues of diversity and multicultural organizational development for higher education institutions and private corporations as well as leadership development and mental health.
+She consults on issues of diversity, multicultural organizational development for higher education institutions and private corporations as well as leadership development and mental health and wellness issues.
 She has taught classes and workshops on multiculturalism, multicultural competence in therapy, cross-cultural dynamics in conflict mediation as well as identity formation and development.

 Dr. Holmes-Sullivan holds a Ph.D. and master’s degree from the California School of Professional Psychology and received her master’s and bachelor’s degrees from California State University, Fullerton.

 Dr. Patty Perillo

 Dr. Patricia (Patty) A. Perillo hails from Wilmington, DE.
 As one 8 children, and with 80+ first cousins as her father was the youngest of 15 and mother was the oldest of 3, she still lovingly claims this home community.
 Her family remains one of her greatest gifts in this lifetime.
 She was the first in her family to graduate from college and learned, early on in her college career, that education has the power to transform individual lives and that of communities.
 She knew that she wanted to work in higher education as a vehicle to make the world – one person and community at a time – a better place.